koding/koding/README.markdown

 git clone https://github.com/koding/koding.git /your/koding/path
 cd /your/koding/path
-node -v # make sure your node version is not greater than `0.10.x` npm -v # make sure your npm version is greater than 2.15.1 coffee -v # make sure your coffeeScript version is greater than 1.8 npm install
+node -v # make sure your node version is not greater than `0.10.x` npm -v # make sure your npm version is greater than 2.15.x coffee -v # make sure your coffeeScript version must be 1.8 npm install
 ```